 - Rest injured area

-- Wearing an elastic bandage or other compression device
+- Compress the area by wearing an elastic bandage or another compression device

 - Elevate the limb